+- Start at the UNICON Main Menu and make the following selections:

+- - Print Services

-Manage Services Print Services Manage UNIX-to-NetWare Printing Export a NetWare Queue
+- □ Manage UNIX-to-NetWare Printing

+- Export a NetWare Queue

-The utility displays the Exported NetWare Queue list described in "Exported NetWare Queues List" on page 188.
+The utility displays the Exported NetWare Queue list described in "Exported NetWare Queues List" on page 181.

 2. Select the exported queue.